kanselarij-vlaanderen/case-documents-sync-service/README.md

 #### POST /cases/id/sync

-endpoint to manually trigger a sync of case documents in cases where the deltas are not enough
+endpoint to manually trigger a sync of case documents in cases where the deltas are not enough.
+Example: When documents are no longer part of a case when the subcase and its documents has moved to a different case.